Posted on January 19, 2023 in The Essentials

 Before beginning any works, you need to know if the building has an Article 4 Direction.
 An Article 4 direction is made by the local planning authority and restricts the scope of permitted development rights either in relation to a particular area or site, or a particular type of development anywhere in the authority’s area.
 You can learn more about Article 4 Directions on the Planning Portal.

 Installing a rooflight on a listed building is not impossible, but you will usually be expected to consult with the local planning authority first.
 Listed buildings are closely monitored and protected so that the fundamental nature of the building and its historic value is protected.
-Extreme changes will most likely be rejected, and so it will be in your best interest to ensure the changes you’d like to make will complement the character of the building.
+Extreme changes will most likely be rejected, and so it will be in your best interest to ensure the changes you’d like to make will compliment the character of the building.

 As mentioned previously, adding rooflights to a listed building can be challenging, but it’s not impossible.
 We would urge you to contact the local authorities to discuss what you’re looking to achieve.
 Approval can take a long time to obtain, and so to avoid wasting any time we suggest you contact them as soon as possible to avoid long delays.
 It is vital that you receive consent to carry out any work on a listed building, as failure to do so is a criminal offence and you could be prosecuted.